EVM Non-Custodial Smart Wallets (Server Side)

-Set up a non-custodial wallet in a server environment in 5 minutes
+Set up a Non-Custodial Smart Wallet in a server environment in 5 minutes

 Overview